OpenSlides/OpenSlides/INSTALL.md

 ## SSL encryption

-The manage tool provides settable options for using SSL encryption, which can be set in the [custom YAML configuration file](#Configuration-of-the-generated-Docker-Compose-YAML-file).
+The manage tool provides settable options for using SSL encryption, which can be set in the [custom setup configuration YAML file](#Configuration-of-the-generated-Docker-Compose-YAML-file).

 If you do not use any customization, the `setup` command generates a self-signed